Sam Long (baseball): San Francisco Giants

 On November 17, 2020, Long signed a minor league contract with the San Francisco Giants organization that included an invitation to spring training.
 He was assigned to the Double-A Richmond Flying Squirrels to start the 2021 season, later receiving a promotion to the Triple-A Sacramento River Cats, where he logged 7.2 scoreless innings.

 Long was ranked the 11th-best Giants prospect before the 2021 season.
 In spring training in 2021, his fastball was up to 97 mph.
 On June 7, 2021, it was announced that Long would be promoted to the major leagues for the first time during the following series, to be the starting pitcher against the Texas Rangers.
 At the time, for the season he had a 1.99 ERA with 37 strikeouts and 5 walks in 22.2 innings, between Double-A and Triple-A.

 On June 9, he was formally selected to the active roster.
 In Long's debut game, Zack Littell got the start instead, and was replaced by Long in the second inning.
 Long notched his first MLB strikeout in the game, punching out Rangers infielder Nick Solak, and struck out seven of the first ten batters he faced.
 He finished his debut with four innings of one-run ball, with 7 strikeouts.
 He earned his first career victory on June 20, beating the Philadelphia Phillies with six innings of 2-run ball.

-In the 2021 regular season for the Giants, Long was 2-1 with a 5.53 ERA.
+In the 2021 regular season for the Giants, Long was 2–1 with a 5.53 ERA.
 He pitched 40.2 innings over 12 games (5 starts).
-Pitching for three minor league teams in AAA, AA, and A ball, he was 1-1 with a 2.34 ERA in 42.1 innings over 16 games (7 starts).
+Pitching for three minor league teams: Triple-A Sacramento, Double-A Richmond, and the Single-A San Jose Giants, he was 1–1 with a 2.34 ERA in 42.1 innings over 16 games (7 starts).

-In 2022 with the Giants, Long was 1-3 with one save and a 3.61 ERA in 28 games (6 starts), in which he threw 42.1 innings.
-In 2022 with Sacramento, Long was 1-0 with a 4.32 ERA in 8 games (3 starts) in which he threw 16.2 innings.
+In 2022 with the Giants, Long was 1–3 with one save and a 3.61 ERA in 28 games (6 starts), in which he threw 42.1 innings.
+On July 6, Long recorded his first save against the Arizona Diamondbacks, striking out Jordan Luplow on three pitched as his only batter faced.
+In 2022 with Sacramento, Long was 1–0 with a 4.32 ERA in 8 games (3 starts) in which he threw 16.2 innings.
+His season ended prematurely on August 26, when he was placed on the injured list with a right oblique strain.

 Long was optioned to Triple-A Sacramento to begin the 2023 season.
+He struggled to a 9.90 ERA in 4 appearances for Sacramento before he was designated for assignment on April 19, 2023.

+Oakland Athletics

+On April 23, 2023, Long was traded to the Oakland Athletics in exchange for cash considerations.
+In 40 appearances for Oakland, he registered a 5.60 ERA with 32 strikeouts and 2 saves in 45.0 innings of work.
+On October 12, Long was removed from the 40–man roster and sent outright to the Triple-A Las Vegas Aviators.
+He elected free agency on November 6.